Pelumi-Aderinto/Data_Engineering_Projects/README.md

-# Data_Engineering_Projects
+# Data-Engineering
-A folder containing my data engineering projects
+Repo for all my data related projects
+## Sub-Folder
+To check projects I have worked on, go into the sub-folders